What is Corneal Dystrophy and How Can Scleral Contact Lenses Help?

-An eye exam at The Scleral Lens and Keratoconus Center at Contact Lens and Vision can reveal whether scleral lenses are appropriate for you.
+An eye exam at The Scleral Lens and Keratoconus Center at Contact Lens and Vision can examine your eyes and determine whether scleral lenses are appropriate for you.

 What is Corneal Dystrophy?